BX-Coding/patch-ide/index.md

 # Development

-Development is currently being managed by [BX Coding](https://bxcoding.org) and is tracked on the [Pyatch Github project](https://github.com/orgs/BX-Coding/projects/1/views/1)
+Development is currently being managed by [BX Coding](https://bxcoding.org) and is tracked on the [Pyatch Github project](https://github.com/orgs/BX-Coding/projects/1/views/1) page

 ## Developers